Let's see some soil that works well for dragon fruit plants and others that may not.

-It seems like the kind of soil that dragon fruit plants don't like is muddy soil.
+It seems that the kind of soil that dragon fruit plants don't really like is muddy soil.
 Muddy soil often means poor drainage.
 And that's not really good for the plants.

 If the soil in your area is muddy, try create ponds or ditches in lower-lying areas so the excess water can run off.
 Straw works really well as a deep mulch layer on top.
 These loose materials allow water to run through easily & can enrich the soil.

 A good pH level for dragon fruit soil is around 6-7.5.
 This one right here may be too acidic:

 And the bad news is nematodes love acidic soil.
 The acidic environment attracts nematodes & other fungi that they feed on.
 This also inhibits the ability of the roots to suck up nutrients from the soil.

 When the pH is around 3-4, the plants can only take in 30-35% of the amount we feed them.
 It might block out other nutrients like iron, calcium & magnesium, which help with green leaf growth & the overall plant strength.

 Sometimes, the acid in the rain may cause the pH level to change.
 It could be some chemical stuff evaporate through the air.
 Too much chicken manure may also turn the soil quite acidic.

 The pH around this point 6-7 is good enough:

 The recommended salinity is around 1.5‰ per mille.
 So that's about 1.5 parts of salt per 1000 parts of seawater.
 This is more applicable to those who grow dragon fruits near areas bordering the sea or has salty water.

 Little refresher: What is pH

 pH is the amount of free hydrogen ions (H+) in your solution.
 The more H+ means the more acidic, the fewer H+ means the more alkaline.
 It works on an inverse logarithmic scale from 0 to 14. pH 7 is the neutral balance point.